Jeeralang Power Station

 Jeeralang Power Station is a gas turbine power station with a capacity of 460 MW near Morwell, Victoria, Australia.
 The station is a peaking facility which is used only during periods of peak demand, and is also used as a black start facility to restore power to the grid in the event of major system failure.
 As a result, the actual capacity factor of the station is less than 5%.
 The power station was built by the State Electricity Commission of Victoria in response to the scaling back of Newport D power station from 1000 MW to 500 MW, as a result of community concerns and union bans.
 Jeeralang consists of seven gas turbines configured to operate in single cycle mode.

 Jeeralang A was built between 1977 and 1979 and consists of four Siemens Industries V93.1 gas turbines with a combined capacity of 220 MW.

 Jeeralang B was built between 1978 and 1980 and consists of three Alstom Atlantique MS-9001 gas turbines with a combined capacity of 240 MW.

 The power station is currently operated by Ecogen Energy and was purchased by EnergyAustralia in April 2018.

+The 350 MW / 1,400 MWh Wooreen grid battery is being built at the site for 2027.